What happens after the assessment

-You'll be given a review date, which is usually 6 months after the date of the assessment.
+You'll be given an initial review date, which is usually 6 months after the date of the assessment.
 If your circumstances change before your review date, you can ask for an earlier review.
-The person who carried out the assessment should be told in advance if any part of your care package is likely to change, so they can discuss this with you before any change is made.
+The person who carries out the assessment should be told in advance if any part of your care package is likely to change, so they can discuss this with you before any change is made.

 If you disagree with the outcome of your assessment, you can ask for a further discussion of your needs.

 If you have a complaint about the way the assessment was carried out, you should use the social care department's complaints procedure.